 In 2015, Morocco committed itself to the UN's SDGs (Sustainable Development Goals), which provide for a further reduction in poverty and inequality by 2030.
 Concrete measures included the rehabilitation and demolition of slums, the expansion of electricity and water supply (private and agricultural), job creation programmes and reforms in the education system.
 This also includes the "Plan Maroc Vert", which the government has been pursuing since 2008.
 The Maroc Vert Plan aims to promote the modernisation of agriculture and job creation in this sector.
 Agriculture currently accounts for around 15 per cent of the gross domestic product (GDP).
 The development plan aims to double the share of GDP.
 Statutory minimum wages apply in industry and agriculture.

 In the sparsely populated desert regions, oases are people's livelihoods.
 This also applies to the cultivation region Errachidia south of the High Atlas mountains, which offers water and vegetation, food and work only in the oases on the river Oued Ziz.
 It is not without reason that the long-lived date palm is also called the "tree of life" in the Bible.
-For thousands of years they have been closely linked to the culture of the country.
-At the same time, they form a natural barrier against progressive desertification.
+For thousands of years they have been closely linked to the culture of the country but dates also play a special economic role.